Naukri (1954 film): Plot

-Ratan finally gets a job in Bombay.
+Rattan finally gets a job in Bombay.
 He writes a good newsletter to Seema and encloses his appointment letter an envelope.
 He puts it in her letterbox, to prove he has now got a job.
 The old man intercepts the letter, but his wife requests him not to open a private letter.
-The old man, thinking that an unemployed Ratan is wooing his daughter, burns the letter.
+The old man, thinking that an unemployed Rattan is wooing his daughter, burns the letter.
 Seema is unaware of all this.
-Ratan encounters her and finds out that she did not receive the letter.
+Rattan encounters her and finds out that she did not receive the letter.
 He confronts her father, who tells him that he burned it.
-A shocked Ratan tells him that he had an appointment letter in it and that he has a job in Bombay.
+A shocked Rattan tells him that he had an appointment letter in it and that he has a job in Bombay.
 Her father now changes his attitude and apologizes.
-Ratan has to leave for Bombay, but he cannot remember the name of the company.
+Rattan has to leave for Bombay, but he cannot remember the name of the company.
 Seema's father tells him that the appointment letter that he had must have come in an envelope with the details.
-When Ratan returns to his apartment, he finds that his man-servant has thrown it away into the garbage can!
-Ratan now decides that he will just travel to Bombay and search for the company.
+When Rattan returns to his apartment, he finds that his man-servant has thrown it away into the garbage can!
+Rattan now decides that he will just travel to Bombay and search for the company.

-Ratan reaches Bombay.
+Rattan reaches Bombay.
 He constantly tries to remember the name of the company.
 As he walks along the various streets of Bombay, there are a bewildering number of company buildings, all looking alike.
 He keeps asking various locals about a company whose name he cannot remember!
 A pickpocket (Mehmood) and his partner steal his wallet.
-As Ratan realizes that, he shouts for the police and a crowd gathers.
+As Rattan realizes that, he shouts for the police and a crowd gathers.
 However, the pickpocket has thrown the wallet to his partner who has run away.
 So the pickpocket claims innocence.
 The policeman takes both to the police station.
-The police inspector suspects Ratan, as he has no documents to prove that he has a job.
-Ratan pleads and cajoles, but to no avail.
+The police inspector suspects Rattan, as he has no documents to prove that he has a job.
+Rattan pleads and cajoles, but to no avail.
 He is confined to a cell, along with the pickpocket.
 At night in the cell, he suddenly remembers the name of the company.
 He spends the whole night without sleep, and when the police inspector arrives in the morning, he eagerly tells him.

 Thus, he ultimately makes his way to the company.
 He tells the officer about the appointment letter.
 The officer asks him why he's a day late.
-Ratan narrates his travails.
+Rattan narrates his travails.
 The officer sympathizes but then tells him that the job has been given to another person since he did not turn up the previous day.
-Ratan breaks down.
+Rattan breaks down.
 Seeing his plight, the officer arranges a job for him.